 You have already indicated that an investigation revealed the faulty fridge fire as the cause of the house fire and the recall of the model is supportive of this fact.

-The claim would be against the manufacturer not the electrical store.
+The claim would primarily be against the fridge freezer manufacturer.

 Your claim would be for compensation for personal injury, property damage and any other financial losses and expenses.